-The Type preferences are shown in Figure 54 and are mainly of importance to graphics users rather than photographers.
+The Type preferences are shown in Figure 49 and are mainly of importance to graphics users rather than photographers.
 We could all do with smart quotes I guess, but the smart quotes referred to here is a preference for whether the text tool uses vertical quotation marks or rounded ones that are inverted at the beginning and end of a sentence.
 The 'Enable Missing Glyph Protection' option switches on automatic font substitution for any missing glyph fonts (those swirly graphic font characters).
-The 'Show Font Names in English' option will be of more significance to non-English language users, as it gives them the option to display the font names in English, as an alternative to their own native language.
-You will notice that in Photoshop the font list uses a WYSIWYG menu listing (Figure 55).
-The 'Use Esc key to commit text' preference adds another way to commit text you have entered to a type box and then exit the type box.
-The 'Fill new type layers with placeholder text auto fills using Lorem ipsum improper Latin text.
+The 'Show Font Names in English' option will be of more significance to non-English language users, as it allows them the option to display the font names in English, as an alternative to their own native language.
+You will notice that in Photoshop the font list uses a WYSIWYG menu listing (Figure 50).